KOBQ

-KOBQ (93.3 MHz) is a commercial FM radio station in Albuquerque, New Mexico.
-It is owned by Cumulus Media and broadcasts a Top 40/CHR radio format, branded as "93-3 The Q - Albuquerque's #1 Hit Music Station."
+KOBQ (93.3 FM) is a commercial radio station in Albuquerque, New Mexico.
+It is owned by Cumulus Media and broadcasts a top 40 (CHR) radio format, branded as "93-3 The Q".
 Its radio studios and offices are in Downtown Albuquerque.

 KOBQ has an effective radiated power (ERP) of 21,500 watts.
 The transmitter is atop Sandia Peak.

 History

 Beautiful music

 In 1964, Hubbard Broadcasting Inc. applied to the Federal Communications Commission (FCC) for a construction permit to build a new FM radio station to operate alongside KOB and KOB-TV.
 The FM station was originally planned to begin broadcasting by Fall of that year with an antenna erected on the AM tower, and was slated to simulcast the AM programming.
-It signed on the air on August 14, 1967 as KOB-FM.
+It signed on the air on August 14, 1967, as KOB-FM.